Tanuj-tj/PortfolioGenerator/README.md

 *  `&#10094;` add this to get the back arrow symbol and `Next &#10095;` for the next arrow symbol in HTML

+25.16
+(Customize the pagination section to not have buttons more then 10)